Shenronis/yolo-v6-flask/README.md

 - Python Flask for web interface

 ## Requirement
-See in `dependencies.txt`
+See in `dependencies.txt`.
 Install with `pip install -r dependencies.txt`

+Create folder named "static" in the project